Set configuration and organization databases for SQL Server AlwaysOn failover

 Additional parameters available

-Additionally, if you use a port number other than 1433 for the availability group listener add the following parameter where Port_Number is the network port number.
+If you use a port number other than 1433 for the availability group listener, add the following parameter where Port_Number is the network port number.

 After you make these changes, reset IIS on the computer that is running the Web Application Server role.

 All active Microsoft Dynamics 365 users will be disconnected.

 To do this, click Start, and then click Run.
 In the Open box, type iisreset, and then click OK.

 Restart all Microsoft Dynamics 365 services in the deployment on all servers where Microsoft Dynamics CRM Server 2013 features are installed.

 Microsoft SQL Server Management Studio includes features that make viewing the availability group status and executing a manual failover easy.